lilanghust/convert/README.txt

-This project contains two programs: "convert"
+This project contains one programs: "convert"

 "convert": The program that converts SNAP ( ordered directed edgelist) files to (ordered undirected edgelist)
             and then converts (ordered undirected edgelist) to (ordered adjacency list )